Weatherford to cut 5,000 jobs as it fights oil slump

 Oil companies have responded to the lower spending levels by cutting thousands of jobs and also salaries.

-Schlumberger NV, the world’s largest oilfield services provider, is laying off 9,000 employees, while Baker Hughes Inc is reducing its headcount by 7,000.
+Schlumberger NV (SLB.N), the world’s largest oilfield services provider, is laying off 9,000 employees, while Baker Hughes Inc BHI.N is reducing its headcount by 7,000.

-Oil major BP Plc said it last month that it would freeze base pay across the company this year, while Resolute Energy Corp said it would slash its CEO’s base pay by 96 percent.
-(Reporting by Supriya Kurane in Bengaluru; Editing by Gopakumar Warrier)
+Oil major BP Plc (BP.L) said it last month that it would freeze base pay across the company this year, while Resolute Energy Corp (REN.N) said it would slash its CEO’s base pay by 96 percent.